 This location has been the venue for the launch of every NASA human space mission since 1968 and even in times when human flights are rare, unmanned missions still launch from the site.
 The area is huge with several launch pads and the huge Vehicle Assembly Building (pictured at the top of the page) several miles away from each other.
 In total, Kennedy Space Center covers 219 square miles and thousands of people work here.

 Included in your admission price is the basic Kennedy Space Center tour on which you take a NASA bus on a driving tour of some of the major parts of the facility like the shuttle launch pad.
 Then you head to the Apollo and Saturn V center to see the huge Saturn moon rocket (pictured above).
 These tours run ever 15 minutes and leave from the main visitor complex and operate from 10am to 2.30pm.
-Standard adult admission is $50 plus tax, children are $40 and automobile parking is $10 (2013 prices).
-Admission to the Astronaut Hall Of Fame is extra, but you can get online discount deals in advance for both that will save you money.
+Standard adult admission is $57 plus tax and children are $47 (2018 prices) but you can get online discount deals in advance that will save you money.